-- Ideally, the measuring electrode plane should be horizontal.
+- The measuring electrode plane must be horizontal.
 This prevents brief insulation of the two measuring electrodes by entrained air bubbles. - Empty pipe detection only works if the transmitter housing is pointing upwards as otherwise there is no guarantee that the empty pipe detection function will actually respond to a partially filled or empty measuring tube.